The Wondering Wizard: EASTER

 Between resurrection celebrations, fabled egg-toting rabbits, and the growing light of day: Spring is a time of renewal and hope.
-Mythologies aside, nature reveals its beauty as buds begin to sprout, flowers begin to blooms, and animals heed the call of procreation in the air.
-Indeed, we begin to see the natural world go through its process of rebirth.
+Mythologies aside, nature reveals its beauty as buds begin to sprout, flowers begin to bloom, and animals heed the call of procreation in the air.
+Indeed, we see the natural world go through its own process of rebirth.

-Which - or course - ties directly to the happenings in the first sentence of this article.
+Which, of course, tie directly to the happenings in the first sentence of this article.
 Typically falling on March 20/21, the Vernal Equinox has been historically a time to celebrate the renewal of life.
-Specifically the equinox is about the balance of light and darkness - with equal amounts of both on this day.
-Its interpretations, on the other hand, are vast as they are intriguing.
+Specifically the Equinox is about the balance of light and darkness - with equal amounts of both on this day.
+It’s interpretations, on the other hand, are vast as they are intriguing.

 El Castillo, Chichen Itza Mexico

 The Mnajdra Temples of Malta

 Basilica San Petronio in Bologna, Italy

 Most of these sites were built prior to the 1600’s, which begs the question - what was it that our predecessors knew that we do not?

 According to Manly P. Hall’s book The Secret Teachings of All Ages, the Vernal Equinox was considered a time and season of initiation.
 Indeed, the concepts of rebirth and renewal were perfectly aligned with this.
 Whether we look at the mythology of Mithras (prominent in the 4th century), the tales of Odin’s journey into the underworld, or the story of Jesus Christ and His rebirth - we see a common theme pervasive throughout cultures worldwide.
 The rising of the solar deity - the Sun (Son) - brings new opportunities, growth, and hope forth.